Young-cpu/Chat_Server/README.md

 # Chat Server/Client

-This is the second project from CSCI 4061 in University of Minnesota - Twin Cities.
+This is the second project from CSCI 4061 in University of Minnesota - Twin Cities, and I utilized the C to finish this project.
 This project focuses on developing a simple chat server and client called blather.
 The basic usage is in two parts.

 ### Server
 ---